 - When can I expect to hear from you regarding this position?

 It's always very important to follow up with either a handwritten or typed thank you note or email.
-Before leaving, ask for the interviewer's business card so you will have their contact information.
-They should receive the thank you 24 - 48 hours after your interview.
-The note doesn't have to be fancy — just a follow-up to let the interviewer know you are very interested.
+Before leaving, ask for the interviewer's business card so that you will have their contact information.
+They should receive the thank you 24–48 hours after your interview.
+The note doesn't have to be fancy—just a follow-up to let the interviewer know you are very interested.
 It also shows that you are polite as well!

 Thank You Letter Example

 Thank you very much for your time yesterday during my interview for the position of cashier.
 I enjoyed meeting you and hearing about the opportunities at Stop and Shop.